Expert Guide to Laser Cutting Acrylic: Techniques, Best Practices, and Top Machines

 Is it possible to laser cut acrylic without the protective film on?

-Removing the protective film before laser engraving is usually advised to prevent difficult cleanup afterward.
+Removing the protective film before laser cutting is usually advised to prevent difficult cleanup afterward.
 For laser cutting, the film can be left on, especially for large projects, but can be removed for small cuts.